 What We Call “Quasi-HIPAA-Compliance”

-Are your organization’s service providers really HIPAA compliant, or are they only quasi-HIPAA compliant?
+Are your organization’s service providers HIPAA-compliant, or are they only quasi-HIPAA compliant?

 What do we mean?

 Okay, we’ll be honest – quasi-HIPAA compliant isn’t an accepted term yet – but it should be.

 When we talk about quasi-compliance, we’re referring to setups and services that look HIPAA-compliant and share some of the features; however, they may not be entirely in line with HIPAA requirements if you actually use them in the way that you want.